Thynix/pyProbe/index.md

 * Unrecognized Type: a remote node did not recognize the requested probe type.
 * Cannot Forward: a remote node understood the request but failed to forward it to another node.

-Link length, peer count, and uptime are from the past 7 days of results.
+Link length, peer count, bulk reject percentages, and uptime are from the past 7 days of results.
 All peer counts above 50 count towards 50.
 Reported uptime can exceed 100% due to the added random noise.
+Bulk reject percentages are restricted to between 0% and 100%.

+The bulk queue (therefore not realtime queue) reject percentages are an indicator of network health.
+My understanding is that a node will reject a request if it does not have sufficient bandwidth available to take on the commitment.
+This would mean that high reject percentages might indicate low bandwidth limits and problems with routing.
+I am currently collecting information on bandwidth limits, but I am not yet plotting that information.

 ## Changelog

+### March 17th, 2013

+Add bulk reject percentages plot.

 ### February 3rd, 2013